Communities

 We believe that communities are the key to a clean energy future for Oxfordshire

-At the Low Carbon Hub we work with community groups across Oxfordshire which have a focus on low carbon and sustainability actions.
+At Low Carbon Hub we work with community groups across Oxfordshire which have a focus on low carbon and sustainability actions.
 On this page you’ll find information on how we support communities, and how you can get involved.

 The Low Carbon Hub supports communities around Oxfordshire to make this work possible.